⚔️Early Modern Europe – 1450 to 1750

 Why This Matters

-The Protestant Reformation wasn't just a religious squabble—it fundamentally reshaped European politics, culture, and society for centuries.
-When you're tested on this period, you're being asked to understand how theological ideas became political movements, how challenges to religious authority paralleled challenges to political authority, and how the printing press transformed what might have been local disputes into continent-wide revolutions.
-The reformers you'll study here represent different answers to the same core questions: Who has authority over salvation?
+The Protestant Reformation wasn't just a religious squabble.
+It fundamentally reshaped European politics, culture, and society for centuries.
+When you're tested on this period, you need to understand how theological ideas became political movements, how challenges to religious authority paralleled challenges to political authority, and how the printing press transformed what might have been local disputes into continent-wide revolutions.
+The reformers covered here represent different answers to the same core questions: Who has authority over salvation?
 How should scripture be interpreted?
 What is the relationship between church and state?

 Don't just memorize names and dates.
 Know what theological concept each reformer championed, how their ideas spread geographically, and what lasting institutions emerged from their work.
 An FRQ might ask you to compare how different reformers approached church governance or explain why the Reformation succeeded in some regions but not others.
 Understanding the "why" behind each reformer's significance will serve you far better than rote memorization.